Workshops

 Plagiarism Tutorial

-Take this awesome tutorial on plagiarism created by the Alliant International Library, Library Director, Shawna Hellenius.
+Take this awesome tutorial on plagiarism created by former L.A.
+Alliant Library Director, Shawna Hellenius.

 It'll teach you the ins and outs of recognizing and avoiding plagiarism!